fversnel/freights/README.md

 ## Invoking the FSM

-To invoke the FSM we just create we can call it without arguments:
+To invoke the FSM we just created we can call it without arguments:

 ```clojure
 (example-fsm)